stewones/chatness/docs/app/download.md

 # Download

-Grab the latest version of Chatness from the [secured area](https://chatness.app/secure)
+Grab the latest version of Chatness using the link you received in the purchase confirmation email.